Ludwig II of Bavaria: Austro-Prussian and Franco-Prussian Wars

 Unification with Prussia took center stage from 1866.
-In the Austro-Prussian War, which began in August, Ludwig supported Austria against Prussia.
-Austria and Bavaria were defeated, and Bavaria was forced to sign a mutual defense treaty with Prussia.
+In the Austro-Prussian War, which began in August, Ludwig's government supported the Austrian Empire against Prussia.
+Austria and Bavaria were defeated, and the Kingdom of Bavaria was forced to sign a mutual defence treaty with Prussia.
 When the Franco-Prussian War broke out in 1870, Bavaria was required to fight alongside Prussia.
-After the Prussian victory over France, Bismarck moved to complete the Unification of Germany.
+After the Prussian victory over the Second French Empire, Chancellor Otto von Bismarck moved to complete the unification of Germany.

-In November 1870, Bavaria joined the North German Confederation, thus losing its status as an independent kingdom.
-However, the Bavarian delegation under Minister-President Count Otto von Bray-Steinburg secured privilleged status for Bavaria within the empire (Reservatrechte).
-Bavaria retained its own diplomatic corps and its own army, which would come under Prussian command only in times of war.
+In November 1870, Bavaria joined the North German Confederation, thus losing its status as an independent kingdom; however, the Bavarian delegation under Minister President, Count Otto von Bray-Steinburg, secured privileged status for Bavaria within the empire (Reservatrechte).
+Bavaria retained its own diplomatic corps and the Bavarian Army, which would come under Prussian command only in times of war.